 The ADN Program is a two-year Nursing program that admits students twice a year in a day or modified evening/weekend program.
 In consideration of the various stages of students’ education levels and experiences, there are three entry tracks into the ADN program.
 Information about admission into each track can be found by clicking a track below.

 Practical Nursing Certificate of Proficiency Program

-The Practical Nursing Program is a one-year certificate program that admits students annually starting fall semester and has day and evening components.
+The Practical Nursing Program is a one-year certificate program that admits students each fall semester and has day and evening components.
 Prerequisite criteria must be met prior to admission.
-Students with a current STNA Certification can receive credit by articulation or by pass credit for the PNUR 1300 course.
+See the Practical Nursing Information Packet for specific details.